kitty phone FDA food icky

 How long will it take me to complete a report?

-We estimate that it will take between 20 minutes to 2 hours to complete and submit a report – 20 minutes if you already have an account and you have gathered the information you’ll need to complete the report, up to 2 hours if you have to complete those steps.
+We estimate that it will take between 20 minutes to 2 hours to complete and submit a report – 20 minutes if you already have an account and have gathered the information you’ll need to complete the report, up to 2 hours if you have to complete those steps.

 Although you are not required to create an account, you are encouraged to do so.
-Having an account will allow you to save a partially completed report and finish it later, provide additional information more easily for a report you have already submitted (i.e., submit a follow-up report), pre-populate information such as your name and contact information in new and follow-up reports, and see a list of reports that you have submitted.
+Having an account will allow you to save a partially completed report and finish it later, provide additional information more efficiently for a report you have already submitted (i.e., submit a follow-up report), pre-populate information such as your name and contact information in new and follow-up reports, and see a list of reports that you have submitted.

 What information do I need to set up an account?